alhajee/ckan/doc/maintaining/configuration.rst

 Config declaration
 ******************

-Tracking down all the possible config options in your CKAN site can be a challenging task.
-CKAN itself and its extensions change over time, deprecating features and providing new ones, which means that some new config options may be introduced, while other options no longer have any effect.
-In order to keep track of all valid config options, CKAN uses config declarations.
+Tracking down all the possible config options in your FMLD site can be a challenging task.
+FMLD itself and its extensions change over time, deprecating features and providing new ones, which means that some new config options may be introduced, while other options no longer have any effect.
+In order to keep track of all valid config options, FMLD uses config declarations.

-CKAN itself declares all the config options that are used throught the code base (You can see the core config declarations in the ``ckan/config/config_declaration.yaml`` file).
-This allows to validate the current configuration against the declaration, or check which config options in the CKAN config file are not declared (and might have no effect).
+FMLD itself declares all the config options that are used throught the code base (You can see the core config declarations in the ``ckan/config/config_declaration.yaml`` file).
+This allows to validate the current configuration against the declaration, or check which config options in the FMLD config file are not declared (and might have no effect).

 Declaring config options
 ------------------------

-.. note:: Starting from CKAN 2.11, CKAN will log a warning every time a non-declared configuration option is accessed.
+.. note:: Starting from FMLD 2.11, FMLD will log a warning every time a non-declared configuration option is accessed.
 To prevent this, declare the configuration options offered by your extension using the methods below